HEnquist/camillagui-backend/README.md

 ## Configuration

-The backend configuration is stored in `config/camillagui.yml` by default.
+The backend configuration is stored in `camillagui_backend/config/camillagui.yml` by default.
+Note that in the [bundled executable](#configuring-the-bundled-gui), it is instead located at `camillagui_backend/_internal/config/camillagui.yml`.

+Example:
 ```yaml
 ---
 camilla_host: "0.0.0.0"